rtcharity/resources.eahub.org/content/evaluation_and_strategy/ea-hotel-fundraiser-2-current-guests-and-their-projects.md

 ## Footnote

-\[1] Some people have voiced concerns over the kind of people that the EA Hotel would attract.
+<a name="note1" href="javascript:history.back()">[1]</a>: Some people have voiced concerns over the kind of people that the EA Hotel would attract.
 For example, citing one top [comment](https://www.reddit.com/r/slatestarcodex/comments/990yg8/practicallyabook_review_ea_hotel/e4kj2w9/) on a SSC article about the hotel:

 > This is going to attract people who are into EA and unusually bad at making a living.
 Is that bad?
 Not sure, but I expect the most competent EAs have no problem making ends meet in \[High Cost Of Living] areas (despite the insane inefficiency of that phenomenon).